Software Configuration Management Guide

 2. Baseline and Version Control Process

-Think of identifying this formally approved version of the software as meeting one of the most important milestones in the software development process.
+The next step is to identify your baseline.
+This formally approved version of the project is one of the most important milestones in the software development process.
+It is designated early on and can only be modified after a formal procedure.

 3. Change Control Process